Related links

 The Australian Government’s Job-ready Graduates program made changes to fees for CSP students who commence a new course of study from 1 January 2021.
 Under the package, some students are 'grandfathered students', meaning they continue to pay their original fee rate.
 If you transfer to a new course to do honours, you may not be grandfathered and may be charged the new fee rates for honours.
 Read our page on the Job-ready Graduates Package for more information about the changes.

-* If you have a WAM greater than 74 and can demonstrate your aptitude for extended research, you may apply to the Dean for special entry to the honours program.
-A strong record of achievement in academic essay writing or other evidence of high level research and writing skills is required.
-You will need to attach a statement of up to 300 words to your application, outlining your capacity for high level research and writing.
+* If you have an average mark of 74.0-74.9 and can demonstrate your aptitude for extended research, you may apply for special entry to the honours program.
+A strong record of achievement in academic essay writing or other evidence of high-level research and writing skills is required.
+Entry to Law Honours from this stream is at the discretion of the Dean and Head of School or delegate.

 It is possible to complete honours and undertake an exchange, or enrol in cross-institutional units or the Oxford-Cambridge Pathways program in your final year.
 You should be aware that you will need to complete your honours unit, in addition to LAWS2018 Private International Law A and your Jurisprudence requirement in your final semester at Sydney University.
 Contact Professional Law Programs at law.professional@sydney.edu.au for more information.